Appearance

 Signature: get( route, headers )

-This method is sending GET request to running Hitchy instance.
+This method is sending a GET request to the running Hitchy instance.

 No request body!